The best way to learn is to education yourself.

 6. According to Luc Sante, "The Count of Monte Cristo has become a fixture of Western civilization's literature, as inescapable and immediately identifiable as Mickey Mouse, Noah's flood, and the story of Little Red Riding Hood."
 It's a dashing, romantic, and heartbreaking hero's journey that we all wish we were on.

-Which is kind of how I felt when I read it in Newport in the summer of 1981 in between docking boats at Williams & Manchester Marina, setting myself on fire for Dylana the waitress at Christie's, and painting houses with my brothers – I couldn't have been more transformed and remained a human being.
+Which is kind of how I felt when I read it in Newport in the summer of 1981 in between docking boats at Williams & Manchester Marina, setting myself on fire for Sally the waitress at the Pier, and painting houses with my brothers – I couldn't have been more transformed and remained a human being.

 Penguin Classics, Robin Buss translation is best.